The T-Rex Company

 Along with an obvious and pleasant simplicity, this type of organization delivers additional benefits that are not immediately obvious.
 For example:

 • Limiting the headcount growth.
-Since project managers are fully responsible for delivering results according to their budgets, they will not strive for a higher “headcount,” as it is often the case in matrix organizations.
+Since project managers are fully responsible for delivering results according to their budgets, they will not strive for a higher “headcount,” as is often the case in matrix organizations.
 They will try to keep their teams small, as it is a well-known rule of project management that large teams tend to be inefficient and expensive.
 Because of this, the organization will reduce the Parkinson’s Law effect of senselessly growing organizations.

-An organization in this mold is a truly fierce and wondrous beast: market- and performance-oriented, nimble, fast-reacting to market changes, talent-attracting.
+An organization in this mold is a genuinely fierce and wondrous beast: market- and performance-oriented, nimble, fast-reacting to market changes, and talent-attracting.
 It delivers a work environment that is both challenging and enjoyable to the employees.
-It will go for a kill every time when a new product opportunity arises that gives its experts a chance to show the quality of their intellectual craftsmanship, of which they are rightly so proud.
+It will go for a kill every time a new product opportunity arises that gives its experts a chance to show the quality of their intellectual craftsmanship, of which they are rightly so proud.
 This type of company is a predator that will hunt down and destroy its competition before they know what hit them.
-It is a T-Rex company that will accept risks because it is hungry for the rewards that go with them.
+It is a T-Rex company that will accept risks because it is hungry for the rewards that go with it.

 Where it doesn’t apply

 Obviously, I hold the T-Rex model in very high regard.
 In fact, I consider it to be the central model for success in the current and future business tech environment.
 But this doesn’t mean that I’m saying every commercial organization can or should become a T-Rex.
 Sometimes, for some companies, it simply doesn’t make any sense to be risk-oriented, nimble, and cutting-edge.
+Examples of such organizations include:

 • Bureaucracies